The Fellowship | Program History | Our Social Entrepreneurs | Nomination and Selection | Contact Us

 SEERS Fellows spend Thursdays on campus during the academic quarter.
 The Cardinal Course—Social Entrepreneurship and the Advancement of Democracy, Development and Justice (IR 142)—is the foundation of the program and is offered to undergraduates and select graduate students who work in teams with the social entrepreneurs on specific projects to enhance the fellows' organizational capacity.
 Example of course projects include: working to help refugees realize their rights in Latin America; improving literacy for children in underprivileged communities in the U.S.; and training women to use sustainable water technologies in Africa; among other projects.
 The program is partially supported by Echoing Green, with advice from Keeno Sadler, Vice President of Programs.

 Lecturer Kathleen Kelly Janus leads the course.
-Janus is an attorney who has spearheaded numerous social justice initiatives in the Bay Area.
+Janus is the senior advisor on social innovation to Governor Gavin Newsom.
 Her book, Social Startup Success: How the Best Nonprofits Launch, Scale Up and Make a Difference, is a playbook for nonprofit organizations based on insights from hundreds of top-performing social innovators.

 Beyond the course, SEERS Fellows use their time on campus to advance professional objectives, contemplate their next steps as social change leaders, and broaden their networks in the Bay Area community.
 SEERS Fellows leave the fellowship with tangible projects to support their professional work, and students gain the practical experience of working on projects for a leading nonprofit organization.

 Through Cardinal Quarter, students who participated in the Cardinal Course can intern directly with SEERS Fellows over the summer.
 In addition, many SEERS Fellows continue their affiliation with Stanford after the fellowship to deepen their engagement with Stanford faculty, student groups, and the entrepreneurial ecosystem on campus.